SuperElastix/ElastixModelZoo/models/Par0057/README.md

 `elastix` version: 4.801

-Parameter files:

-See Github link below.

 ###  Command line calls

 To used the rigid registration followed by the b-spline registration, the following command is used:

-    elastix -f  -m  -p  -p  -fMask  -out
+    elastix -f <fixed image> -m <moving image> -p <par filename rigid> -p <par filename b-spline> -fMask <liver mask>  -out <output dir>

-where  is the mean DCE MR image,  is the resized DW MR image with the lowest b-value, and  is a liver mask created before registration to focus the registration on the liver region.
+where <fixed image> is the mean DCE MR image, <moving image> is the resized DW MR image with the lowest b-value, and <liver mask> is a liver mask created before registration to focus the registration on the liver region.

-The remaining DW MR images can be transformed to the DCE MR image space by using the 'TransformParameters.1.txt' output in the function .
+The remaining DW MR images can be transformed to the DCE MR image space by using the 'TransformParameters.1.txt' output in the function <transformix>.
 The following command can be used:

-    transformix -in  -out  -tp
+    transformix -in <moving image> -out <output dir> -tp <transform parameters>

-where  is the resized DW MR image.
+where <moving image> is the resized DW MR image.